three29/t29-rn-cli/README.md

 - `RootContainer.js` - main view of your application.
 Contains your status bar and navigation component
 - `Screens/LaunchScreen.js` - this is the first screen shown in your application.
 It's loaded into the Navigation component
 - `Screens/WelcomeScreen.js` - this screen demenstrates a working RTK Query.
 It's loaded into the Navigation component
-- `Screens/Styles` - styling for each of the above containers and screens

 To generate a new Container or Screen you can use the following generator commands:

-- `t29-rn create container TestScreen` - Will create a `TestScreen.js` and also a `Styles/TestScreenStyle.js`.
+- `rn g screen TestScreen` - Will create a `TestScreen.js` inside the Containers/Screen directory.

 ### Navigation